Iran nuclear deal: Key details

 Iran had been building a heavy-water nuclear facility near the town of Arak.
 Spent fuel from a heavy-water reactor contains plutonium suitable for a nuclear bomb.

-Instead, it agreed to redesign the reactor so it cannot produce any weapons-grade plutonium.
-All spent fuel will be sent out of the country as long as the modified reactor exists.
+Under the JCPOA, Iran said it would redesign the reactor so it could not produce any weapons-grade plutonium, and that all spent fuel would be sent out of the country as long as the modified reactor exists.

-Most of the 20 tonnes of heavy water the Arak facility was expected to produce will be shipped to the US via a third country, according to Iranian officials.
-About 6 tonnes will be retained to make medical isotopes.

-The JCPOA says Iran will not be permitted to build additional heavy-water reactors or accumulate any excess heavy water for 15 years.
+Iran will not be permitted to build additional heavy-water reactors or accumulate any excess heavy water until 2031.

 Covert activity

-At the time of the agreement, the White House expressed confidence that the JCPOA would prevent Iran from building a nuclear programme in secret.
+At the time of the agreement, then-US President Barack Obama's administration expressed confidence that the JCPOA would prevent Iran from building a nuclear programme in secret.
 Iran, it said, had committed to "extraordinary and robust monitoring, verification, and inspection".

-Inspectors from the IAEA, the global nuclear watchdog, continuously monitor Iran's declared nuclear sites and also verify that no fissile material is moved covertly to a secret location to build a bomb.
+Inspectors from the International Atomic Energy Agency (IAEA), the global nuclear watchdog, continuously monitor Iran's declared nuclear sites and also verify that no fissile material is moved covertly to a secret location to build a bomb.

 Iran also agreed to implement the Additional Protocol to their IAEA Safeguards Agreement, which allows inspectors to access any site anywhere in the country they deem suspicious.

-For the 15 years of the agreement, Iran will have 24 days to comply with any IAEA access request.
+Until 2031, Iran will have 24 days to comply with any IAEA access request.
 If it refuses, an eight-member Joint Commission - including Iran - will rule on the issue.
 It can decide on punitive steps, including the reimposition of sanctions.
 A majority vote by the commission suffices.

 'Break-out time'

-Before July 2015, Iran had a large stockpile of enriched uranium and nearly 20,000 centrifuges, enough to create eight to 10 bombs, according to the White House.
+Before July 2015, Iran had a large stockpile of enriched uranium and almost 20,000 centrifuges, enough to create eight to 10 bombs, according to the Obama administration.

 US experts estimated then that if Iran had decided to rush to make a bomb, it would take two to three months until it had enough 90%-enriched uranium to build a nuclear weapon - the so-called "break-out time".

-The White House said the JCPOA would remove the key elements Iran would need to create a bomb and increase its break-out time to one year or more.
+The Obama administration said the JCPOA would remove the key elements Iran would need to create a bomb and increase its break-out time to one year or more.

 Iran also agreed not to engage in activities, including research and development, which could contribute to the development of a nuclear bomb.